India tour & travel

 The Puppet Show

-This is a single person effort for more thatn a decade to keep alive one of India's oldest cultural events by a person named Mr M.K.
+This is a single person effort for more than a decade to keep alive one of India's oldest cultural events by a person named Mr M.K.
 Sharma.
 The show is organized daily in the from 6.30pm onwards till 8.30 pm in the Desert Folklore Museum on the road opposite to the lane towards Gadi Sagar Lake.
-The show depicts the daily simple lifesyles of the common people of Jaisalmer, their struggle, their satisfaction with simple things in life, their history, etc.
+The show depicts the daily simple lifestyles of the common people of Jaisalmer, their struggle, their satisfaction with simple things in life, their history, etc.

 There is a wood fossil park at Aakal.
 It is a proof that water once flowed over this region before it became dry.